 The kefir base is enhanced with some mustard for bite, as well as a heterodoxical addition of some dill pickle juice to add some more tartness.
 This is a nod to the Bulgarian Trakiiska salad made from strained yogurt with pickles.

-This is not a difficult recipe to make and is truly a dish that defines refreshing – I hope you enjoy it as much as I do, my Citizens!
+This is not a difficult recipe to make and is truly a dish that defines refreshing – I hope you enjoy it as much as I do, !

 Battle on – the GeneralissimoPrint

 Citizens, you have probably noticed we don’t use ads here on TFD.